A Future Starts Here

 Every year, nearly 30,000 young adults “age out” of foster care without the life skills and support network to help them become independent, successful adults.
 These youth want to go to college (84%), yet 51% don’t complete high school.
 Just 2% of youth emerging from foster care earn a degree of any kind after high school.

-Envisioning a campus as a welcoming, healthy, supportive, vocational and life skills educational environment for these youth requires little imagination.
-KVC Health Systems, a private, nonprofit child welfare and behavioral health organization, is establishing the nation’s first college campus designed specifically to support youth transitioning from foster care.
+To address this national crisis, KVC Health Systems, a private, nonprofit child welfare and behavioral health organization, is establishing the nation’s first college campus designed specifically to support youth transitioning from foster care.
 Riverbend Center Supporting Higher Education aims to be a new national model, representing a unique infrastructure of specialized services and supports, tailored to seamlessly support older youth from foster care into high-demand careers paying sustainable wages.

 This 118-acre college community campus, located in Montgomery, West Virginia, is the former home of the West Virginia University Institute of Technology (WVU Tech).
 Through a 25-year lease purchase agreement, KVC took possession of the furnished facility in July 2017 and immediately began repurposing the campus into a fully-capable educational environment with subtle wraparound supports to create a safe, nurturing environment for young adults transitioning from the foster care system.
-KVC’s promising approach follows research-based initiatives in five areas: education, employment, housing, health care and relationships.

 Media Coverage of Riverbend Center: